-In order for a certified interpreter to obtain credits for alternative-study programs, the interpreter must submit the Alternative Study Course Plan Form to the AOC for prior approval.
+In order for a court interpreter to obtain credits for alternative-study programs, the interpreter must submit the Alternative Study Course Plan Form and subject to pay an administration fee to the AOC for prior approval.

 The AOC may request a written summary of the alternative-study course (e.g., essay or article about what was learned) to be shared with other interpreters throughout the state.